microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 Error information is communicated back over the IPC mechanism to the caller and the application will choose how to handle it.

-### What if in-process becomes a requirement at a later time?

-If an in process solution becomes a requirement, it can easily be built because the support code that performs compilation will have already been refactored out to be called by the out of process design.

-### Open Questions

-* Should the portions of the out of process architecture be built as a general purpose system for others in the llvm project to be able to use in their own systems?

 ## Detailed design

 A detailed design of the out-of-process system has not been created.